prismarinenetwork/trojans-or-rats/README.md

-THIS IS A LIST OF RAT TOOLS THAT LOOK REAL BUT AREN'T I will try to update evryday :)
+THIS IS A LIST OF RAT TOOLS THAT LOOK REAL BUT AREN'T I will try to update everyday :)

 #1:https://github.com/jakOuis/XWorm triage link:https://tria.ge/240522-c1nayahg2t/static1